OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-02.md

 ## 1 Corinthians 2:4

-And my message and my preaching were not in persuasive words of wisdom, but in demonstration of the Spirit and of power,
+And my message and my preaching were not with persuasive words of wisdom, but with a demonstration of the Spirit and of power,

 ## 1 Corinthians 2:5

-So that your faith would not rest on the wisdom of mankind, but on the power of God.
+So that your faith would not rely on human wisdom, but on the power of God.

 ## 1 Corinthians 2:6